 Before continuing reading you should ask yourself this question – would he/she want me to continue grieving their loss or would they want me to honor their memory (when they were healthy and alive)?

 3. Also never use the observer position on a pleasant memory that you had with a deceased loved one.
-It will cause you to feel the terrible loss feeling (grief) rather than the good feelings you had at the time (see my earlier post 3rd up from the bottom of the page of the blog).
+It will cause you to feel the terrible loss feeling (grief) rather than the good feelings you had at the time (see my earlier post “simple-technique-that-can-improve-the-quality-of-your-life”).

-4. Now you can imagine your loved one very close to you when you think of her/him.
+4. Now in your mind’s eye move your love one in physical space closer to you.
+Now you can imagine your love one very close to you when you think of her/him.

 This was and is my grief procedure that I have used on myself and others.
-I hope it brings you some peace.
+I hope it works for you and brings you some peace.